 My motivation for this project stems from previous research that shows that people with Down syndrome are more likely to experience stress and depression than the general population, but are less likely to be properly diagnosed and receive appropriate treatment.
 The goals of this study are to improve existing patient-report tools for screening and diagnosing stress and depression for use with people with mosaic and full Down syndrome and to see if we can identify biological markers of stress and depression.
 Improving the identification of stress and the diagnosis of depression is vital to improve the state of research and treatment of mental health of people with Down syndrome.

 Thank you for your continued support and I look forward to seeing you at a future IMDSA Research Retreat!”

 Ruth Brown has been a long-time supporter and friend of IMDSA and we are delighted that she has successfully secured the funding to make this study a reality.
-Ruth will be able to start collecting new data at this year's Research and Retreat Weekend in Ohio.
+Ruth will be collecting new data at this year's Research and Retreat Weekend.